Arm and Hammer Baking Soda: Makeup Secrets for Aging Skin

 Plus, it has anti-fungal activity which is great for those with skin issues like breakouts!

-How makeup artists use baking soda
+How makeup artists use baking soda to make scrubs

 One of the biggest problems with any makeup foundation is its ability to “melt” into the skin and look smooth and natural.